 Current Goal # Suggested Goals Objectives Strategies

 Goal #1 More Counseling Staff To reach population not

 & Advisement continuing college

 (retention)

 Modernize Technology Better utilize

 on Campus technologies to reach

 student populations

 Prepare fiscally to fund

 programs and services

 that up to now have not

 had increasing budgets.

 Assessment using Data

-that reflects LMC - how

-are we doing?
+that reflects LMC - how are we doing?

-~

 Goal #2 Flexibility in scheduling

 night courses.

 Serve Brentwood and

 Bay Point Areas in order

 to grow enrollment.

 Goal #3 Better understanding of

 LMC student needs.

 Review of Curriculum,

 is it current and is it

 innovative?

 Goal #4 Provide college

 community forum to

 foster passion in process

 and college culture.

 Review Persistence rates Implement policy so

 for new, continuing and Plan will not become

 returning students to out of date.
 A "living

 target each group. document" for our

 institution.

 Provide Special Services Flexible catalog rights

-for individual groups, for returning

-over and above what Students, course

-may already be in place. offerings

-Professional and Staff Train for changes in Budget allocations for

-development technology and this training.

-demographic of groups

-of students we serve.

-Assessment of student Obtain more data

-Learning

-Goal #5

-Strategy in #3 should be

-an individual Goal.

-More Self Assessment

-Research what is Target specific needs

-important to LMC? not broad areas

-Establish a culture of Form institutional focus

-research and planning groups
+for individual groups, over and above what for returning Students, course may already be in place. offerings Professional and Staff development Train for changes in technology and demographic of groups of students we serve.
+Budget allocations for this training.
+Assessment of student Learning Obtain more data Goal #5 Strategy in #3 should be an individual Goal.
+More Self Assessment Research what is important to LMC?
+Target specific needs not broad areas Establish a culture of research and planning Form institutional focus groups